rido-min/IoTHubMQTTBrokerPreviewSamples/README.md

 This private preview provides the following capabilities -

 * MQTT v3.1.1
-* Ability for registered devices to publish or subscribe to any custom topics
+* Ability for registered devices to publish or subscribe to any topic
 * QoS 0 and QoS 1
 * Wildcards support for topics
 * Persistent session